redhat-performance/cloud-governance/cloudsensei/README.md

 ## CloudSensei

-CloudSensei is a slack bot integrated with cloud governance, allowing users to join a “read-only” slack channel to review daily expense reports for instances (in running state) >= 7 days.
+CloudSensei is an effort to uncover potential cloud resource leaks which might lead to inefficient cloud management.
+Currently, CloudSensei helps generate a daily report allowing stakeholders to action on long-running EC2 instances.

-We have had a few occurrences where cloud resources were running indefinitely even after deleting the cluster.
+#### To-Do:
-But these few occurrences are good enough to be proactive and this is where “CloudSensei” can give us quick access.
+Eventually, CloudSensei will be flipped to work as a Slackbot, allowing users to join a “read-only” Slack channel to review daily expense reports for instance.

 ### How it works?
 To implement this functionality, CloudSensei utilizes AWS Lambda + EventBridge.